Leave a Lasting Impression

 You before me follows the golden rule.
 Client-centered accounting firms don’t leave the client experience to chance.
-They realize without any clients, their practice wouldn’t exist.
+That’s because actions communicate your value more than a sales pitch.
+And without any clients, your practice wouldn’t exist.

 No client wants to be taken for granted.
 With technology, clients now have more choice about who to hire than ever before.
 As a result, let’s raise the bar for you to engage high value, loyal clients.